Ultimate Guide to Designing Energy Efficient Homes

 Whenever you can, go renewable.
 In the case of water, this involves installing a water tank that will take advantage of the many rainy days of winter.

-Automated Blinds and Shutters
+Automated blinds and shutters

 By installing solar-powered blinds that sense the outside environment and adjust themselves accordingly, you can save energy by reducing the amount of heat entering your eco-friendly home on hot days and increasing heat on cold days.